happypeter/LGCB/book/vim_help.md

 	:help CTRL-A

-The Vim editor has many different modes.
+The _vim_ editor has many different modes.
 By default, the help system displays the normal-mode commands.
 For example, the following command displays help for the normal-mode CTRL-H command: >